Countries With the Most Time Zones (and Why France Beats Everyone)

 Australia and Canada: big land, scattered communities

 Australia has a surprisingly rich mix of time zones.
-The mainland is split into Western, Central and Eastern time, with Central using a half-hour offset (UTC+9:30) in places such as South Australia.
-Add in Lord Howe Island, Norfolk Island and several Antarctic bases, and lists of “time zones including overseas territories” reach a total of around nine zones for Australia.
+The mainland is split into Western, Central, and Eastern time, with Central using a half-hour offset (UTC+9:30) in places such as South Australia.
+Add in Lord Howe Island, Norfolk Island, and several Antarctic stations, and some lists reach a total of around nine zones for Australia.

 One-zone giants: China and India

 China is almost as wide as the contiguous United States, stretching across roughly five “ideal” time zones and about 3,250 miles (around 5,200 kilometres) from east to west.
-Yet the entire country officially uses a single time zone: China Standard Time, or Beijing Time, at UTC+08:00.
+Yet the entire country officially uses a single time zone: China Standard Time (Beijing Time) at UTC+08:00.

 India is another large country that uses just one official time zone: Indian Standard Time (IST), UTC+05:30.
-The half-hour offset was chosen as a compromise in the early 20th century, and modern policy keeps IST as the single national reference to avoid confusion in government, business and digital systems.
+The half-hour offset began as a compromise, and modern policy keeps IST as the single national reference to avoid confusion in government, business, and digital systems.

 Half-hour and 45-minute offsets: why some clocks sit in between